Economy of ancient Greece: Pottery

 The potter's work consisted of selecting the clay, fashioning the vase, drying and painting and baking it, and then applying varnish.
 Part of the production went to domestic usage (dishes, containers, oil lamps) or for commercial purposes, and the rest served religious or artistic functions.
 Techniques for working with clay have been known since the Bronze Age; the potter's wheel is a very ancient invention.
 The ancient Greeks did not add any innovations to these processes.

 The creation of artistically decorated vases in Greece had strong foreign influences.
 For instance, the famed black-figure style of Corinthian potters was most likely derived from the Syrian style of metalworking.
 The heights to which the Greeks brought the art of ceramics is, therefore, due entirely to their artistic sensibilities and not to technical ingenuity.

 Pottery in ancient Greece was most often the work of slaves.
 Many of the potters of Athens assembled between the agora and the Dipylon, in the Kerameikon.
 They most often operated as small workshops, consisting of a master, several paid artisans, and slaves.

 Trade

-Greece's main exports were olive oil, wine, pottery, and metalwork.
+Greece's main exports were wine, pottery, and metalwork.
 Imports included grains and pork from Sicily, Arabia, Egypt, Ancient Carthage, and the Bosporan Kingdom.

+Archaeobotanist Helmut J. Kroll (2000) stated that olives and olive oil, first introduced in Greece in the late Bronze Age from the Levant, were probably too precious to be traded on a large scale, as there is no evidence of olive pips in Thessaly, the mountains of Epirus, Macedon, and Thrace, outside the range of cultivation of olive trees near the Mediterranean coast.
+If anything, it was a rare, expensive, luxury product; in the inland regions where olives could not be grown, they were not imported, but replaced by flax (linseed), Camelina sativa (false flax) and poppy instead.